 In 1988, Gattinara received DOCG status.

-The Travaglini family owns 59 hectares of vineyards; 44 of which are dedicated to vines, primarily Nebbiolo.
-A small portion is planted to native varieties Vespolina and Uva Rara.
-The family’s vineyard holdings represent almost 59% of total Gattinara DOCG.
+The Travaglini family owns 59 hectares of vineyards; 52 of which are dedicated to vines, primarily Nebbiolo, which covers roughly 50% of the total Gattinara DOCG.
+A small portion of old vines is planted to native varieties Vespolina and Bonarda.

 This small appellation lies in the rocky foothills of the Monte Rosa range, where ventilating winds blow down from the nearby Alps.
-Soils are rocky and rich in iron, imparting a reddish color on the earth.
-Its northern, mountainous location experiences a continental climate, with very cold, snowy winters and warm, sunny summers.
+Soils are rocky and rich in porphyry, granite and iron, imparting a reddish color in the soil.
+Similar in composition to the Alps, Monte Rosa's sedimentary rocks is highly acidic, due to low levels of calcium carbonate and magnesium, and an absence of calcium.
+Vines grown in this rare soil produce grapes with a unique flavor profile, as well as high acidity and tannins.
+Its northern, mountainous location experiences a continental climate, with very cold winters, warm and sunny summers, and a strong diurnal temperature shift.